-- The liabilities of the District exceeded its assets at the close of the most recent fiscal year resulting in a net position deficit balance of (\$673). - The District's total net position (\$673).
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2023, the District's governmental funds reported combined ending fund balance of \$10,921.
-The total fund balance is unassigned fund balance.
+- The liabilities of the District exceeded its assets at the close of the most recent fiscal year resulting in a net position deficit balance of (\$6,337). - The change in the District's total net position in comparison with the prior fiscal year was (\$673), a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balance of \$5,257 a decrease of (\$5,664) in comparison with the prior fiscal year.
+The total fund balance is nonspendable for prepaids with the remainder as unassigned fund balance.